MapStory/mapstory-community/roadmap.md

 **[Warper integration] (items/warper.md)** - As a user, I need a map warper that is integrated with the mapstory importer.

-**[Mobile](items/mobile.md)** - As a user, I need to be able to conduct operations on the platform that make sense given the device I am using (desktop, tablet, mobile).
+**[Mobile](items/mobile.md)** - As a user, I need to be able to perform simple search, playback and profile management operations on mobile.
+Editing, composing, and uploading will not occur on mobile devices at this time.

 **[Statistic upload and join existing geometries](items/table-join.md)** - As a user, I want to upload statistics and join that to sets of geometries maintained on MapStory.